Weltraumschaf/uberblog/data/sites/projects.md

 ### KAPIT
 [KAPIT][9] is the [KWICK!
 API Test-Tool][10].
 I've built this small web based tool for playing around with KWICK!
 Social Platform API.
 With KAPIT you can try out the API very easy without coding.

-### Lugagne.de
+### Websites

-[Lugagne.de][11] is a website I've made for my former neighbor, where he publishes is work as film editor.
+[Lugagne.de][11] is a website I've made for my former neighbor, where he publishes his work as film editor. [oa-vs.de][12] is the website I've made for a friend, who works in the event organization/service area.

 ### Old stuff